bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 ### Conclusion

-Having a `gitignore` file is essential, it is great that you could use a tool like the [gitignore.io](gitignore.io) to generate your `gitignore` file automatically depending on your project!
+Having a `gitignore` file is essential, it is great that you could use a tool like the [gitignore.io](gitignore.io) to generate your `gitignore` file automatically, depending on your project!

 If you like the gitignore.io project, make sure to check out and contribute to the project [here](https://github.com/toptal/gitignore.io).